anilroutoo7/Prodigy-Full-Stack-Web-Development-Internship/README.md

 Created a Local Store E-commerce Platform allowing users to browse products, add items to cart, and checkout.
 Integrated with MongoDB for storing product information.

+### Task 4: Real-Time Chat Application

+Develop a real-time chat application using WebSocket technology to enable instant messaging between users.
+Users should be able to create accounts, join chat rooms or initiate private conversations, and exchange text messages in real-time.

 ## Tasks link